 I’ve been a civil servant for almost my entire adult life.
 In that time I’ve gone from admiring and being inspired and empowered by confident SCS to a position where those SCS I work with are rarely inspiring or empowering, but fuelled by self-confidence beyond their competence.
 In the same space my confidence is continually knocked, and I want to change that narrative.
 I know when I reflect that I have a wealth of experience in the heart of government.
 That I handle difficult stakeholders well, and persuade people to change their behaviours.
 I have a depth of expertise in change, and designing operating models with an eye on the big picture.
 I have made cross-departmental collaborations happen and routinely build high performing teams from people that others have written off, and with them deliver truly remarkable results.

 At university I was in the University Officer Training Corps (part of the Army Reserve as it’s now known) and I was trained to be a reserve officer.
 Out of university I joined the Department of the Environment on a graduate management development programme.
 This mixture of environments, and types of people, and reasons to lead, gave me multiple perspectives on leadership.
 My leadership style is highly adaptive, and I like to be open and engage with people directly.

 I ran a passport office with 300 people.
 While I was there the passport office dealt with a third more applications in peak weeks without overtime or additional people.
-As well as higher output we caught more frauds, and saw no grievances – even though I user poor performance measures to improve capability in about 10% of people, and people who couldn’t do the role were sacked.
+As well as higher output we caught more frauds, and saw no grievances – even though I used poor performance measures to improve capability in about 10% of people, and a few people who couldn’t do the role were sacked.